SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 # 7 Setting up the appropiate permsissions to a Lambda Execution Role in Account A and Assume Role in account B
 If you haven't already, configure these two AWS Identity and Access Management (IAM) roles:

-LambdaAdmin – The primary role in account A that gives the Lambda function permission to do its work.
+LambdaAdminAccountA – The primary role in account A that gives the Lambda function permission to do its work.
-The Assumed role – A role in account B, Say LambdaExecute  that the Lambda function in account A assumes to gain access to cross-account resources, in this case resources from Account B.
+The Assumed role – a role in account B, Say LambdaExecuteAccountB  that the Lambda function in account A assumes to gain access to cross-account resources, in this case resources from Account B.
 Then, follow these instructions:

-1. Attach the following IAM policy to your Lambda function's execution role in account A to assume the role in account B:
+1. In Account A - Attach the following IAM policy to your Lambda function's execution role to assume the role in account B:

 Note: Replace 222222222222 with the AWS account ID of account B.
 ```json